IIITLucknowSWEngg/CSAICSABTeam011/SRS.md

 - API: Application Programming Interface
 - OTP: One-Time Password
 - NFR: Non-Functional Requirement
-- Shipper: A delivery person responsible for transporting orders from vendors to shoppers
 - Shopper: A person using the platform to browse products, make purchases, and track deliveries
 - Vendor: A business or individual offering products on the platform